-The Company's credit risk is primarily attributable to its cash, short-term investments, and trade and other receivables.
+The Company's credit risk is primarily attributable to its cash, short-term investments, and GST and other receivables.
 The risk exposure is limited to their carrying values at the balance sheet date.
 Cash and short-term investments are held with counterparties that carry investment grade ratings as assessed by external rating agencies.
 The Company does not invest in asset-backed deposits or investments.
-Trade and other receivables consist of input tax credits reimbursable to the Company.
 Concentration risk exists in cash and short-term investments because significant balances are maintained with one financial institution.
 The risk is mitigated because the instruments are maintained with a large Canadian financial institution.